danielzmeow/CSE142/Lecture Notes.md

 # CSE142

-I just use VSCode for writing codes with help of Cursor.
+I just use VSCode for writing codes with help of GitHub Copilot.
 It is not quite traditional but it is quite fun.

+## Chapter I

-## Lecture 1
+### Lecture 1

 Try to view it as a new kind of language and learn the *thinking process* of using a new kind of language.